recommenders-team/recommenders/examples/REEL/README.md

 ![alt text](backend/assets/reel_mock.png =500x)
 ## Introduction

-Recommenders Engine Example Layout (REEL) is a movie recommendation cross-platform mobile application that demonstrates the integration of some of recommendation algorithms on Microsoft/Recommenders into a mobile application workflow.
+Recommenders Engine Example Layout (REEL) is a cross-platform movie recommendation application that demonstrates the integration of example recommendation algorithms from Microsoft/Recommenders into an application workflow.
 The following sections will demonstrate how to locally build REEL.
 These sections will guide the reader into:

 * Creating an ML model endpoint
 * Setting up and populating [Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/)